Phos

 Phos is a genus of sea snails, marine gastropod mollusks in the family Nassariidae.

 Taxonomy

 This genus was treated within family Buccinidae.
 It was moved to family Nassariidae in 2016.

+Description

+Animal: The tentacles are connate at the base.
+The eyes are situated near their tips.
+The foot is covered with an auriculate shield-like lobe in front, and ends behind in a single tapering filament.

+The shell is cancellated, oblong, acuminated and usually longitudinally ribbed.
+The outer lip is striated internally, with a slight sinus near the fore part.
+The columella is obliquely grooved, or shows a single plait in front.

 Species

 Species within the genus Phos include: